SAP-archive/teched2021-DAT160/README.md

 No knowledge on both SAP Data Intelligence and SAP Data Warehouse Cloud is needed to follow this tutorial.

-Registration to get URL, user and password
+Registration to get URL, user and password:

-  * Getting login credentials to SAP Data Intelligence: [http://workshop_registration.cfapps.eu10.hana.ondemand.com/register/dat160](http://workshop_registration.cfapps.eu10.hana.ondemand.com/register/dat160)
+- A self-registration link is shared at the beginning of each session.

-   In general 15min before the workshop starts the registration is open.
+Recommended browser:

-  * **Chrome** browser is recommended for using SAP Data Intelligence and SAP Data Warehouse Cloud
+- **Chrome** browser is recommended for using SAP Data Intelligence and SAP Data Warehouse Cloud

 ## Exercises